Biking NZ is an immensely enjoyable way to tour the country

 11. Day 11Queenstown to Wanaka

-The second ride starts from the shimmering alpine Lake Hawea surrounded by mountains to Albert Town, and then continues onto picturesque Wanaka along the banks of the Clutha River.
-Late afternoon you'll have the chance to enjoy some free time in the vibrant township before meeting again for an evening meal together.
+Your second ride starts at the shimmering alpine Lake Hawea, surrounded by mountains.
+You ride to Albert Town and continue along the banks of the Clutha River to picturesque Wanaka.
+In the late afternoon, you have the chance to enjoy some free time in the vibrant township before meeting again for an evening meal together.

 • Wanaka Accommodation